sagemathinc/cocalc_tutorial/functionality/functionality.md

 * Version control via git
 * LateX

-The distribution is based on Linux but it is not possible to install software yourself using `apt-get`.
+The distribution is based on Ubuntu Linux but it is not possible to install software yourself using `apt-get`.

 TODO: Mention the .term file